llm-bible/llm-bible.github.io/_publications/banerjee2024llms.markdown

 ---
 layout: publication
-title: Llms Will Always Hallucinate, And We Need To Live With This
+title: 'Llms Will Always Hallucinate, And We Need To Live With This'
 authors: Banerjee Sourav, Agarwal Ayushi, Singla Saloni
 conference: "Arxiv"
 year: 2024